morris/vanilla-todo/README.md

 but using TypeScript would be much safer and less verbose.

 Note that I've opted out of web components completely.
-My attempts to refactor the implementation using web components either added more complexity, or did not show significant value over the initial, more basic approach.
+My attempts to refactor the implementation using web components only added complexity without gains over the initial, more basic approach.

 ---

-The basic structure comes with some boilerplate, e.g. referencing all the individual stylesheets and scripts from the HTML; probably enough to justify a simple build step.
+The basic structure comes with some boilerplate, e.g. referencing all the individual stylesheets and scripts from the HTML (probably enough to justify a simple build step).

 It is otherwise straight-forward&mdash;literally a bunch of HTML, CSS and JS files.